mattmaynes2/aria/reports/proposal/proposal.md

 environmental factors.
 This automated learning system will be generic and use only the categorical and numerical information provided by sensors and actuators.

-Manual adjustment of a home's environment can be tedious.
-A goal of the project will be to use the automated learning system to create a system that can be installed in the home to automatically adjust the home environment based on input from a number of sensors.
-The system should support simple configuration of any type of sensor; the system should not contain detailed knowledge about any sensors and actuators.
+Manual adjustment of a building's environment can be tedious.
+A goal of the project will be to create a system which uses automated learning to adjust the environment based on input from a number of sensors.
+The system should support simple configuration of any type of sensor, and should not contain detailed knowledge about any sensors or actuators.

-This system will have dynamically updatable configuration of sensors and actuators.
-This will have minimal overhead for adding and remove new devices from the system.
-The smart algorithm will then adjust to take these new devices into account when performing its computations.
+This system will support dynamic updates to the configuration of sensors and actuators.
+Overhead for adding and removing new devices from the system will be minimal.
+The learning algorithm will then adjust to take these new devices into account when altering or maintaining the environment.

 ## Technical Overview

 This project consists of several smaller components that will be described in more detail in this section.
-These components do not necessarily run on the same computer or even in the same process.
-This is a list of the high level major technical components that will drive this system.
+The following is a list of the high level technical components of the system.

 #### Machine Learning Algorithm

-The machine learning algorithm will accept tables of categorical and numerical data and produce sets of decisions based on historical events.
+The machine learning algorithm will accept tables of categorical and numerical data which will be used to produce sets of decisions based on historical events.
 The implementation of this algorithm will be configurable and tunable for optimal output.

 #### Training Method

 The server will be trained using a watch and learn method.
 A user will train the system by using a web interface or manual controls.
-The user will enter the desired action they would like the building to perform at a certain time.
-The server will then store the current sensor information and the desired state.
-The server will have the following three modes: record and learn, assisted and live mode.
+The user will enter the desired action, and the server will associate the current sensor information with the desired state.
+The server will have the following three modes: record and learn, assisted, and live mode.

 In record and learn mode, the server makes no decisions on its own.
-It records the users interactions with the system and logs them in a database.
-It then will use these decisions to make future estimations about desired behaviour.
+It records the user's interactions with the system and logs them in a database.
+It will then use this information to make future estimations about desired behaviour.

 Assisted mode allows the server to make decisions, but will continue to receive user direction about expected behaviour.
 The system will record all user interactions, using them for behaviour prediction.
-This will be the same as record and learn mode, except the system will make its own decisions.
-If the system makes a decision that a user does not agree with, the user can reject the decision.
+The system makes its own decisions, while still accepting feedback from the user.
+If the system makes a decision that a user does not agree with, the user can reject that decision.

 Under live mode, the system will make all decisions based on its historically recorded inputs.
 The system will no longer allow the user to reject a behaviour.

 #### Central Control Server

-This server will encompass the machine learning algorithm as well as database management for logging device inputs and control events.
-These event will also be stored with historical expected outputs so that they can be used for future decisions.
+This server will contain the machine learning algorithm as well as database management for logging device inputs and control events.
+These events will also be stored with the expected outputs so that they can be used for future decisions.
 The central server will also be responsible for communicating to the communication service.

 #### Communication Service

 The communication service is the central node for all communications in the network.
-It is responsible for forwarding all messages to all participants in the system.
-It is the only component that will communicate directly to the central server.
-All devices will communicate to this server using a special protocol that will be design for this system
+It is responsible for forwarding all messages to the appropriate devices in the system.
+It is the only component that will communicate directly with the central server.
+All devices will communicate with the communication service using a special protocol that will be designed for this system.

 #### Devices

 To interact with the physical world, different embedded devices will be used in the system.
 These devices will use sensors and actuators to record different properties and interact with their environment.
 The devices will use a discovery protocol to automatically add themselves to the network.
-This will make configuration very simple and dynamic.
-Devices announce themselves with categorical information about the device such that a user will know to accept them.
-Once the device is connected, it will be added to the machine learning server and be logged and controlled with other devices.
+This will make configuration simple and dynamic.
+Once the device is connected, it will be added to the machine learning server and be logged and controlled with the other devices.

 #### HTTP Gateway